 - 50. The Ordinance also deals with communications by the Insurance Authority to the auditor of an insurer, an authorized insurance broker or an approved body of insurance brokers. - a.
-Section 53A(3)(da) permits the communication of restricted information to the auditor of an insurer or authorized insurance broker for the purpose of enabling or assisting the Insurance Authority to discharge its functions under the Ordinance without the consent of the person from whom it is received or to whom it relates. - b.
-Section 53A(3)(f) permits the communication by the Insurance Authority to the auditor of an insurer or authorized insurance broker or an approved body of insurance brokers if, in the opinion of the Insurance Authority, such information is necessary for the auditor to perform_discharge_the duties under the Ordinance. - 51.
+Section 53A(3)(da)3 permits the communication of restricted information to the auditor of an insurer for the purpose of enabling or assisting the Insurance Authority to discharge its functions under the Ordinance without the consent of the person from whom it is received or to whom it relates. - b.
+Section 53A(3)(f) permits the communication by the Insurance Authority to the auditor of an insurer or authorized insurance broker or an approved body of insurance brokers if, in the opinion of the Insurance Authority, such information is necessary for the auditor to discharge the duties under the Ordinance. - 51.
 It should be noted that disclosure by the Insurance Authority of confidential information to the auditor is to the auditor only; the auditor is not free to pass that information to others, such as the client insurer or authorized insurance broker without the consent of the Insurance Authority under section 53A(3D) of the Ordinance. - 52.
-The Insurance Authority has indicated that the auditor of an insurer or authorized insurance broker is required to send a written request to the Insurance Authority to confirm whether it has any matter to report to the auditor it will take the initiative in reporting any matter to the auditor of an insurer or authorized insurance broker under the provisions of section 53A(3)(da) and (3)(f), where it believes that it is of such importance that the auditor's knowledge of it could significantly affect the form of the audit report or the way in which the auditor carries out the reporting responsibilities.
-The Insurance Authority has also indicated that it will inform the auditor whether the management of the insurer or authorized insurance broker has been informed of the matter and, if so, who has been advised. - 53.
-In the absence of any notification, the auditor is entitled to assume that the Insurance Authority has considered the need to take such an initiative and has concluded that it has no matters to report to the auditor of an insurer or authorized insurance broker.
-Accordingly there is no need for the auditor to request the Insurance Authority to confirm this.
+The Insurance Authority has indicated that the auditor of an insurer or authorized insurance broker is required to send a written request to the Insurance Authority to confirm whether it has any matter to report to the auditor under the provisions of section 53A(3)(da)3 and (3)(f), where it believes that it is of such importance that the auditor's knowledge of it could significantly affect the form of the audit report or the way in which the auditor carries out the reporting responsibilities.
+The Insurance Authority has also indicated that it will inform the auditor whether the management of the insurer or authorized insurance broker has been informed of the matter and, if so, who has been advised.